University Values and Non-Discrimination

 When competing off campus, student-athletes should be provided accommodations based on their gender identity.
-If a transgender student-athlete requires a particular accommodation to ensure access to appropriate changing, showering, or toilet facilities; the athletic director and coach, in consultation with the transgender student-athlete, should communicate with their counterparts at the other schools prior to competition to ensure that the student has access to facilities that are comfortable and safe.
+If a transgender student-athlete requires a particular accommodation to ensure access to appropriate changing, showering, or toilet facilities, the athletic director and coach, in consultation with the transgender student-athlete, should communicate with their counterparts at the other schools prior to competition to ensure that the student has access to facilities that are comfortable and safe.
 This notification should maintain the student-athlete’s confidentiality and under no circumstance should a transgender student-athlete’s identity be disclosed without the student-athlete’s explicit permission.

 Dress Codes and Uniforms

 Dress codes should enable all student-athletes and sports participants to dress in accordance with their gender identity.
 Official team uniforms and warm-ups that are sport specific, ideally, should not conflict with a student’s gender identity or expression.
-If a coach sets a dress code or expectation, the dress code should be gender-neutral and comfortable for all members of the team.
+If a coach sets a dress code or expectation, the dress code should be gender-inclusive and comfortable for all members of the team.

 Enforcement and Non-Retaliation

-Augsburg will ensure that all campus policies; and federal, state, local, NCAA or other applicable laws and regulations are followed to provide an appropriate environment for transgender student-athletes, including nonretaliation if a transgender student-athlete reports an incident of discrimination or a hostile environment.
+Augsburg will ensure that all campus policies; and federal, state, local, NCAA or other applicable laws and regulations are followed to provide an appropriate environment for transgender student-athletes, including non-retaliation if a transgender student-athlete reports an incident of discrimination or a hostile environment.

-Students, staff or faculty participating in intramural sports; Health, Physical Education and Exercise Science classes; or other college athletic activities may participate in accordance with their gender identity.
+Students, staff or faculty participating in intramural sports; Health, Physical Education and Exercise Science classes; or other University athletic activities may participate in accordance with their gender identity.
 If conflicts arise, the Transgender Student-Athlete Inclusion Committee shall be consulted for advice and resolution.

-Augsburg students, staff, and faculty using Augsburg athletic facilities shall have access to a changing room, shower, and toilet facilities in a safe, comfortable, and convenient environment and may use the changing room, shower, and toilet facilities in accordance with their gender identity.
+Augsburg students, staff and faculty using Augsburg athletic facilities shall have access to a changing room, shower, and toilet facilities in a safe, comfortable, and convenient environment and may use the changing room, shower, and toilet facilities in accordance with their gender identity.
 If requested by a student/staff member, a private facility will be made available.
-However, transgender members should not be required to use these private facilities.
+However, transgender individuals should not be required to use these private facilities.